Renato Lima de Oliveira

 Political economy, industrial policy, energy policy

-His main research interest lies in the political economy of development and state-business relations, particularly in the areas of industrial and innovation policies, government accountability, and non-market strategies.
+His main research interest lies in the political economy of development and state-business relations, particularly in the areas of energy, industrial and innovation policies, government accountability, and non-market strategies.
 His PhD dissertation work analyzed the development of the oil industry and the local supply chain in Brazil, Malaysia, and Mexico, such as and the policies used for industrial upgrading and the promotion of innovation.
 His research has appeared in journals like Comparative Political Studies and edited collections published by Oxford University Press, Routledge, and others.

 Prof. Renato has worked as a consultant for energy, environment, and politics, including assignments for the Ministry of Energy of Mexico and the World Bank.
 Outside of his research and teaching activities, Prof. Renato has worked before as a business reporter in Brazil with experience in newspaper, TV and radio.

 Lima de Oliveira received his Ph.D. in Political Science from MIT.
-He holds a M.A. in Latin American Studies from the University of Illinois at Urbana-Champaign (UIUC) and completed his undergraduate studies at the Federal University of Pernambuco (UFPE), where he earned a B.A. in Communication.
+He holds a M.A. in Latin American Studies from the University of Illinois at Urbana-Champaign (UIUC) and a bachelor’s degree in communication from the Federal University of Pernambuco (UFPE).
 He is also a research affiliate at the MIT Industrial Performance Center (IPC) and a fellow at the Institute for Democracy and Economic Affairs (IDEAS-Malaysia).

 More about his research and professional activities can be found at the website www.lima-de-oliveira.com.